-To meet growing member demands for our Kirkland Signature Rotisserie Chicken and fresh chicken in the meat case, Costco has a new, vertically integrated facility in Fremont, Nebraska.
-It is operated by Lincoln Premium Poultry (LPP), a Costco affiliate with poultry experience.
+To meet growing member demands for our Kirkland Signature Rotisserie Chicken and fresh chicken in the meat case, Costco has a vertically integrated facility in Fremont, Nebraska.
+It is operated by Lincoln Premium Poultry (LPP), a wholly owned subsidiary of Costco with poultry experience.